luis-ffe/minital/README.md

 ## Bit Manipulations in Minitalk

 1 byte is equivalent to 8 bits.
-100 characters are 800 bits, and with a 1,000,000μs (microseconds) delay using 50μs as spacing, you can theoretically send 2500 characters per second.
+100 characters are 800 bits, and with a 1,000,000μs (microseconds) using a delay of 50μs as spacing, you can theoretically send 2500 characters per second.

 ### Bit Literals and Hexadecimal